 “From 2000 through 2018, CO2 emissions to the atmosphere from burning of fossil fuels rose from 6.7 PgC yr –1 to 10.2 PgC yr-1 (1 petagram of carbon is 1015 gC, or 1 billion metric tons C, or 3.67 billion metric tons CO2).
 Global fossil fuel emissions have increased steadily year upon year, with the exception of 2009 following the global economic recession and 2014-2016 when emissions held nearly constant (Figure 1).” https://gml.noaa.gov/ccgg/carbontracker/index.php#north_america

-NOAA and global warming proponents typically neglect to inform the reader that CO2 added to the air in excess of the Henry’s Law partition ratio is absorbed by the environment.
+NOAA and other human-CO2-caused-global-warming proponents typically neglect to inform the reader that CO2 added to the air in excess of the Henry’s Law partition ratio is absorbed by the environment.
+An increase in CO2 gas concentration in air results in a 1:1 proportional increase in CO2 solubility in ocean water.
+If net global CO2 emissions increases by 2.58 ppm per year, then net global CO2 absorption will increase by 2.58 ppm per year.
+And vice versa.
 They also neglect to inform that the MLO-measured-and-reported CO2 concentration, the defacto “gold standard”, is in fact the net residual difference between two very much larger natural CO2 fluxes, CO2 emission flux and CO2 absorption flux.
-The apparent annual increase (i.e., the MLO rate of change of net global CO2 atmospheric concentration, aka the Keeling Curve slope) cannot be caused by humans, as shown below.
-Near the bottom of the same page linked above, NOAA informs the reader of important uncertainties in their estimate of CO2 emission flux, including that it contains guesswork.
-This may be the most useful information on that website.

-There are many natural sources of CO2 and many natural sinks for CO2 and both are orders of magnitude larger than human CO2 emissions.
-In the real world, the net global average CO2 concentration in air (and even more so the net human CO2 emission) cannot be distinguished from noise in the measurement system.
-In the real world away from computer models, atmospheric CO2 concentration is determined by nature; humans can neither increase it or decrease net global average CO2 concentration except as a temporary perturbation.
+There are many natural sources of CO2 and many natural sinks for CO2 and both are orders of magnitude larger than net human CO2 emissions.
+Human CO2 emissions are being absorbed into the environment as they are emitted by humans, and then that CO2 is re-emitted and re-absorbed repeatedly.
+In the real world, the net global average CO2 concentration in air (and even more so the net global human CO2 emission) cannot be distinguished from noise in the measurement system.
+In the real world away from computer models, atmospheric CO2 concentration is determined by nature not by humans; by addition or removal of CO2 gas, humans can neither increase nor decrease net global average CO2 concentration except as a temporary local perturbation.

 CO2 measurements typically ignore the variability of both CO2 and air in the natural environment.
-Mauna Loa (MLO) is essentially a lab environment; its measurements are diligently made, accurate and precise for that lab location.
-The unit they use is ppm, that is CO2 parts per million parts of air.
-As measured by NOAA, it is micromoles of CO2 gas per mole of dried air, which is the same as ppm.
+MLO is essentially a lab environment; its measurements are diligently made, accurate and precise for that lab location and for its purpose.
+The unit of measure used by MLO is ppm, that is CO2 parts per million parts of air.
+As measured by MLO and NOAA Global Monitoring Labs, their unit measured is micromoles of CO2 gas per mole of dried air, which is the same as ppm.
 But it (ppm) is a ratio of masses, not a volume measurement.

-Thus, there are at least two major problems in the “gold standard” MLO measurement of net global average CO2 atmospheric concentration as commonly, and repeatedly reported worldwide.
+Thus, there are major problems in the “gold standard” MLO measurement of net global average CO2 atmospheric concentration as commonly, and repeatedly reported worldwide, which MLO resolves by diligent work.
 First, they have removed a huge variability in CO2 data by removing water and water vapor from the sample.
-CO2 gas is highly absorbed by water, the concentration of water and water vapor in air is more than 10 times larger than CO2, and humidity is highly variable.
-In practice, if they do not remove the water from the air samples, then the variability in the data is so large that it prevents the CO2 measurement; for this reason they use a molar mass measurement (ppm) instead of a volume measurement such as micrograms CO2 per liter of air (or ppmv); ppm and ppmv are not equivalent units.
+CO2 gas is highly soluble in water and the solubility varies significantly with temperature.
+The concentration of water and water vapor in air is more than 10 times larger than the concentration of CO2, and humidity is highly variable.
+In practice, if MLO did not remove the water from the air samples, then the variability in the data would be so large that accurate and precise routine CO2 measurements would be impossible; this is but one reason they use a molar mass measurement micromoles of CO2 per mole of dry air (ppm) instead of a volume measurement such as micrograms CO2 per liter of air (or ppmv); ppm and ppmv are not equivalent units.

 Global warming proponents Kevin E. Trenberth and Christian J. Guillemot (1994) state in The total mass of the atmosphere: https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/94JD02043